 Because more and more people wish to perform decoy searches routinely, we've added this into Mascot as a built-in part of the search.
-If you choose the Decoy checkbox on the search form, then every time a protein or peptide sequence from the "forward" database is tested, a random sequence of the same length is automatically generated and tested.
-The average amino acid composition of the random sequences is the same as the average composition of the forward database.
-The matches and scores for the random sequences are recorded separately in the result file.
-The effect is identical to searching a separate database rather than a concatenated database.
+If you choose the Decoy checkbox on the search form, then every time a protein or peptide sequence from the target database is tested, a reversed or randomised sequence of the same length is automatically generated and tested.
+The average amino acid composition of the random sequences is the same as the average composition of the target database.
+The matches and scores for the decoy sequences are recorded separately in the result file.
+The result is identical to searching a separate database rather than a concatenated database.

-When the search is complete, the statistics for matches to the random sequences, which are effectively sequences from a decoy database, are reported in the result header.
+When the search is complete, the statistics for matches to the decoy sequences are reported in the result header.
 If you change the significance threshold, the numbers are recalculated.
-For example, if we increase the threshold from 5% to 0.5% ...
+In Mascot 2.4, there is a button to adjust the significance threshold so as to achieve a chosen FDR value.
+For example, if we choose 1% FDR using the homology threshold